rust-lang/prev.rust-lang.org/faq.md

 | OS-compatible | `OsStr`      | `OsString`   |
 | System path   | `Path`       | `PathBuf`    |

-If you're working with C code through the Rust FFI, use the C-compatible string types.
-If you're working with the operating system, including command line arguments, use the OS-compatible string types.
-If you're working with paths, use the system path string types.
-Otherwise, use the UTF-8 string types.

-<h3><a href="#why-are-there-multiple-types-of-strings" name="why-are-there-multiple-types-of-strings">
-Why are there multiple types of strings?
-</a></h3>

 Rust's difference string types serve different purposes. `String` and `str` are UTF-8 encoded general-purpose strings. `OsString` and `OsStr` are encoded according to the current platform, and are used when interacting with the operating system. `CString` and `CStr` are the Rust equivalent of strings in C, and are used in FFI code, and `PathBuf` and `Path` are convenience wrappers around `OsString` and `OsStr`, providing methods specific to path manipulation.

 <h3><a href="#why-are-there-multiple-types-of-strings" name="why-are-there-multiple-types-of-strings">
 How can I write a function that accepts both <code>&str</code> and <code>String</code>?